Trevor Siemian Player Prop Bets for NFL Week 11 | New Orleans vs. Philadelphia 11/21/2021

 Matchup vs. Philadelphia

-- Siemian averaged zero passing yards per game in three matchups against the Eagles, 218.5 yards less than his over/under for Sunday.
+- Siemian's zero passing yards per game in three matchups against the Eagles are 218.5 fewer yards than his over/under in Sunday's game.

-- Siemian has not thrown for a touchdown against the Eagles over that time.
+- Siemian didn't throw a touchdown pass in any of those games.

 - Note: Siemian's stats vs. Eagles date back to 2016.

-- The 247.0 passing yards the Eagles yield per game makes them the NFL's 11th-ranked pass defense this season.
+- The Eagles have the NFL's 11th-ranked pass defense this season, yielding 247.0 yards per game through the air.

-- The Eagles have surrendered 16 touchdowns through the air (1.6 per game).
-They are 19th in the NFL in that category.
+- With 16 passing TDs allowed this season, the Eagles defense is ranked 19th in the NFL.

 Recent Performances

-- Siemian put together a 298-yard performance against the Titans last week, completing 55.9% of his passes and throwing for two touchdowns.
+- In last week's matchup with the Titans, Siemian completed 55.9% of his passes for 298 yards, while throwing two touchdowns.

-- Siemian has racked up 706 passing yards (235.3 per game) and has a 57.7% completion percentage (60-for-104) over his last three appearances, tossing five touchdowns and zero interceptions.
+- Siemian has 706 passing yards (235.3 ypg) to lead New Orleans, completing 57.7% of his throws and recording five touchdown passes with zero interceptions over his last three games.

 Siemian's New Orleans Teammates